garrettrayj/den/Design/App Store Description.md

 + RSS, Atom, and JSON Feed
 Support for the formats used by most feeds.

-+ OPML Import and Export
++ Import and Export
-Backup and restore feeds using XML files compatible with most feed reader apps.
+Backup and restore feeds using OPML files compatible with most feed reader apps.

 + Item Search
 Quickly get the latest on a topic by searching the titles of current items.